 Grass fed Lamb

 Sheep contribute similarly in rotational grazing systems.
 By adding multiple animal species to our pastures, we increase our farm’s biodiversity.
 Sheep tend to eat what cattle may consider unpalatable, thereby utilizing more forage and balancing our multispecies pastures.
 Sheep and cattle are also end hosts for many of each other’s parasites.
-This, along with proper animal nutrition and holistic management practices, is how we raise our animals without any pharmaceuticals.
+This, along with proper animal nutrition and holistic management practices, is how we raise our animals without antibiotics or hormones.

 Our heritage breed pigs are well known for their flavourful meat.
 They are given outdoor access to fresh air and sunshine and are allowed to express their true nature as pigs.
 After the spring thaw when cattle and sheep go to pasture, we let the pigs have the run of the barn and do what they do best – root through the bedding pack for grain and insects, which mixes the straw allowing it to aerate and become excellent, natural fertilizer.
 While producing beautiful pigs, this practice greatly reduces inefficiencies normally involved in the composting process and creates a stable organic fertilizer that can be returned to the fields with minimal nutrient loss.

 is grown right here

 You will find heavy red broilers and Plymouth barred rock hens grazing in our fields.
 As part of our rotational grazing system, they are allowed to forage naturally and share the same pastures as cattle and sheep.
 They are also incorporated into our crop operation by grazing grass waterways, field buffers and harvested cropland.
 This purifies the soil of unwanted pests that are detrimental to livestock and crop health.
 Along with ruminants, chickens add fertilizer to the land throughout their travels.
 They are moved to new grass twice daily and are protected from predators.
 To ensure a balanced diet, they are fed free choice premium non-GMO feed.